Oregon Arts Education Collective

 We are collective of arts education practitioners and advocates from across the State of Oregon who meet monthly.
 Our collective includes teaching artists, arts educators, arts administrators, funders, community advocates, and more.
 This group strives to approach collective statewide work in ways that challenges oppressive and exclusionary approaches to this work, centering the voices of working teaching artists, rural communities, BIPOC voices, and LGBTQIA+ individuals.

 We are currently welcoming folks from across the state to join the collective.
-Learn more and consider applying today!
-Application review will begin May 4th.
+Click here to complete our Interest Form.

 Approach to Work